-Both the E-M5 II and the LX100 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M5 II and the Panasonic LX100 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.74x vs 0.70x).